 Now on to tips for the application itself, which requires a 500-word goals essay and a 250-word short answer.

 In essence, the longer question is about how you intend to benefit professionally from an Anderson MBA and the short question asks how you will benefit the Anderson community: What will you get from and what will you give to Anderson (and I don’t mean donations as an alum)?

 The essay advice that UCLA Anderson provides is excellent, not just for Anderson’s essays, but for most MBA essays.
 We’ve provided it here in the black font.
 Read it carefully.
-Our advice is in blue.
+Our advice is in blue beneath it.

 • You should try to distinguish yourself by showing what makes you different from others who share similar profiles.

 • Personal expression is what we are looking for, not platitudes.

 • Making a strong case for your future plans requires you to first do research on career paths and find one that resonates.
 Even if this target will change during business school, your application essays should lay out a clear trajectory for short-term and long-term goals.
 Do this by demonstrating how you expect to build on skills from your past, and those you expect to gain from the MBA.

 • Essays are more compelling if they include specific courses, programs, groups, opportunities and activities from which you would benefit if admitted to UCLA Anderson.
 These references are best found through online research, personal discussions and a campus visit (if possible).